runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 ### Summary

 In this tutorial we reviewed how to set up AttnGAN and p5.js, and communicate to RunwayML via HTTP.
-From here, you should be able to use the output in interesting ways in your sketch!
+From here, you should be able to use the output in interesting ways in your sketch.
 We're looking forward to seeing how you will extend this example!